The Washington Monument

 Standing across Constitution Avenue from the southwest corner of the Department of Commerce, the Washington Monument rises above the city as the world's tallest obelisk.
 Built in honor of George Washington, the monument reflects the intent of Pierre L'Enfant's original plan to place a monumental equestrian statue of Washington directly south of the White House.
 A lack of funds and disagreement over the form of the memorial delayed design until 1836, when an open competition was held.
 Robert Mills, Architect for Public Buildings in the District of Columbia, won the competition with his design of a nearly flat topped obelisk surrounded by a circular colonnade with a statue of Washington in a chariot.
 The cornerstone was laid on July 4, 1849 and construction continued until 1854 when funds ran out.
 Years of political bickering and the outbreak of the Civil War delayed further building until 1876.
 By that time, Mills had died and his successor, Lt.
 Colonel Thomas L. Casey, altered Mills' plan by eliminating the colonnade with its chariot statue and creating a simple Egyptian obelisk.
 The monument was finally dedicated in 1885 and opened to the public in 1888.

 Weighing in at 81,120 tons and standing over 555 feet high, the interior of the monument contains 193 memorial stones presented by individuals, societies, cities, states, and nations of the world.
 The variation in color, noticeable at the 150 foot level, marks the break in construction between 1854 and 1876.
 When construction on the monument resumed, an exact match for the existing marble could not be found.
-The monument is currently closed due to earthquake damage.
 For more information, visit the web site:

 Across 15th street from the Commerce Department, the Ellipse is one of Washington's great open spaces.
 In 1791, Pierre L'Enfant drew up the first plans for the park which was then known as "the White Lot" because it was enclosed by whitewashed fences.
 During the Civil War, the park was used as a corral for horses and cattle and a campsite for Union troops.
 Today, the Ellipse contains a number of notable memorials.
 In addition to the 1st Division Monument, commemorating soldiers from World War I, and Second Division Memorial, the Boy Scout Memorial stands directly across 15th Street from Commerce on the site where the first Boy Scouts Jamboree was held in Washington in 1937.
 The Ellipse is also home to the National Christmas Tree, which is lit by the president each year in early December.